 Roads, including new road connections, are designed to cater for anticipated vehicle, cyclist and pedestrian movements, as well as streetscaping and car parking requirements.
 Intersections are designed to facilitate safe movement of pedestrians, cyclists and vehicles, providing multiple connections to Kingsford Smith Drive.
 Accessibility to the adjoining Gateway Motorway is maintained.
-Streets are designed to be places for people, while maintaining essential vehicle movement functions.
+Streets are designed to be places for people, providing, legible, safe, direct, convenient and inclusive pedestrian and cycle access, while maintaining essential vehicle movement functions.